Payday Loan Consolidation: Find the Best Options in 2026

 Payday Loan Consolidation for Bad Credit

 Struggling with bad credit?
-Don’t lose hope.
-While a low credit score can make payday consolidation loan more challenging, it’s not impossible.
-Let’s explore your options.
+Don't lose hope.
+While a low credit score makes payday loan consolidation more challenging, it's far from impossible.
+Here's what you need to know.

-First, let’s clarify what we mean by “bad credit.”
-Generally, a FICO score below 580 is considered poor.
-If your score falls in this range, traditional debt consolidation loans might be harder to get.
-Now, let’s take a look into the options.
+A FICO score below 580 is considered poor.
+If your score falls in this range, some traditional consolidation loans may be harder to get, but there are lenders and programs specifically designed for borrowers in your situation.

-1. Bad credit personal loans – Some lenders specialize in working with borrowers who have less-than-stellar credit.
-These loans typically have higher interest rates than prime loans, but they’re still much cheaper than payday loans.
-Check the best loan providers for bad credit.
+• Bad credit personal loans - Some lenders specialize in working with borrowers who have low credit scores.
+Upstart, for example, accepts scores as low as 300 with APRs starting at 6.20%.
+Rates will be higher than prime loans, but they're still far cheaper than payday loans.
+Compare the best loan options for bad credit.

-2. Secured personal loans – If you have an asset like a car or savings account, you might qualify for a secured loan.
-These loans use your asset as collateral, which can help you get approved even with bad credit.
+• Secured personal loans - If you have an asset like a car or savings account, you can use it as collateral to qualify for a secured loan.
+Because the lender has less risk, you're more likely to get approved even with bad credit, often at a lower rate.
 Learn more about secured loans.

-3. Credit union payday alternative loans (PALs) – Many credit unions offer payday alternative loans specifically designed to help people escape payday loan debt.
-These loans typically have lower interest rates and longer repayment terms (1-12 months).
-Here are the best credit union loans.
+• Credit union payday alternative loans (PALs) - Many credit unions offer PALs specifically designed to help people escape payday loan debt.
+These loans are capped at 28% APR with repayment terms of 1-12 months.
+You'll need to be a credit union member, but many are easy to join.
+Find the best credit union loans.

 Pros and Cons of Payday Loan Consolidation